HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-windows.markdown

 Dependencies:

+- cmake 3.3.0 or later
+- curl
+- gcc (5.x or later recommended)
 - git
-- yasm [minimum recommended version: 1.3]
+- intltool
 - libtool
-- intltool
-- cmake
-- gcc
 - make
+- m4 1.4.17 or later
 - patch
+- python 2.7.1 or later (python 3 is currently not supported)
 - tar
-- m4
-- python 2 [minimum recommended version: 2.7.1]
-- curl
 - wget
+- yasm 1.3.0 or later

 Install all dependencies.